SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 The following method is worth explaining

 - First we grab the block itself.
 It is simple since the method `primitiveBlockValue` is executed during the evaluation of the message `value` sent to a block.
 Therefore `self receiver` returns the block currently executed.
-- Second remmeber that self in a block refers to the receiver of the method at the time the block was created.
+- Second remember that self in a block refers to the receiver of the method at the time the block was created.
 So we need to set as receiver the receiver that we found in the context of the block creation.
 This is what `theBlock definingContext receiver` is returning.
 - Finally we are evaluating the block body.

 ```
-CHInterpreter >> primitiveBlockValue [
+CInterpreter >> primitiveBlockValue
 	| theBlock |
 	theBlock := self receiver.
 	self receiver: theBlock definingContext receiver.
 	^ self visitNode: theBlock code body
-]
 ```

 ```
-CHInterpreter >> receiver: aValue [
+CInterpreter >> receiver: aValue
 	^ self tempAt: #self put: aValue
-]
 ```

 Note that in the `primitiveBlockValue` we use the frame of message `value` execution.
 The evaluation of the block body uses this frame.
-When the evaluation is done such frame is simply pop as any other method evaluations \(See `executeMethod:withReceiver:andArguments:`\), therefore there is no worries to be made when we changed the value of receiver.
+When the evaluation is done such frame is simply pop as any other method evaluations (See `executeMethod:withReceiver:andArguments:`), therefore there is no worries to be made when we changed the value of receiver.
 `receiver` is not a state of the interpreter but refer to the current frame.